 Lessons from the Hunger Games and Arab Springs

-The mechanism of hope in this Power-Fear environment is very well played out when the president in the movie discusses “hope” with the event manager.
-Something has gone wrong with one of the participants from district 12 and the result is too much hope is being created.
+The mechanism of hope in this Power-Fear Environment is very well played out when the President of Panem discusses “hope” with the Head Gamemaker.
+Something has gone wrong with one of the participants from District 12 and the result is that too much hope has been created.

-In order to suppress a people you have to continue to give them a little hope but you also have to suppress them enough so that they don’t create too much hope as that will only lead to revolt.
+In order to suppress a people you have to continue to give them hope, but only just enough to keep them going and never enough that they believe they can incite change, which leads to revolt.

-This can be seen in many real-world examples.
-The last few months have seen significant rioting in mining communities in South Africa.
-Where people have started to voice concerns about living conditions and education, there has been aid and support, but also the creation of unlimited hope resulting in riots when people aren’t receiving what they feel they should have.
+This is seen in many real-world examples.
+The last few months have witnessed significant rioting in mining communities in South Africa.
+The people voiced concerns about living conditions and education and then began to receive aid and support, giving way to unprecedented hope and resulting in riots.
 The mechanism of hope needs to be managed carefully so that people are allowed to grow into their blessing and the benefits they receive.

-Working in Sudan we discovered when giving 100’s of refugees jobs that the only true way to improve their lives was to give them enough hope to move forward, but not too much too quickly as that they were not able to make room for it in their lives.
+While working in Sudan we discovered when giving hundreds of refugees jobs that the only true way to improve their lives was to give them enough hope to move forward, but not too much too quickly as that they were not able to make room for it in their lives.

-And when it goes wrong the outcomes can be crippling as we've seen with Arab Spring events.
+And when it goes wrong the outcome can be crippling, as we've seen with the Arab Spring events.

-When too much hope is giving too quickly, people do not know how to make room for it in their day-to-day and social lives.
-Too much hope too soon creates situations of revolt; such as we have seen in Indonesia, Egypt and Libya, where they are so hopeful they have overthrown the governments.
+When too much hope is given too quickly, people do not know how to make room for it in their day-to-day and social lives.
+Too much hope too soon ends in revolt, such as we have seen in Indonesia, Egypt and Libya, where the people have become so hopeful that they have overthrown governments.
 The challenge now is that they have fallen into a huge gap and are not able to find a peaceful way forward.

-Sadly enough if you look at Egypt today as an example, President Mursi follows the same pattern of rule Mr Mubarak did.
+Sadly enough if you look at Egypt today as an example, President Mursi follows the same pattern of rule Mr. Mubarak did.
 There was too much hope too soon without considering how to make room for it.
-We need to learn from our mistakes and avoid getting into the same situation again.
+It's imperative that we learn from our mistakes and avoid getting into the same situation again.
 But how do we ensure collectively that the ruler does not become the next dictator that oppresses through fear?

-We can help you to use the mechanism of hope in a responsible way in order to enable you to gradually grow hope so that people are able to make room for it in their lives.
+KnowledgeWorkx can help you to use the mechanism of hope in a responsible way and enable you to gradually grow hope so that people are able to make room for it in their lives.